25prabhu10/notes/docs/Concepts/Application_Security/Unicode.md

 Spotify followed simple rules for usernames:

 - not allow white space in usernames,
-- treat “BigBird” and “bigbird” as the same username.
+- treat "BigBird" and "bigbird" as the same username.

 [Creative usernames and Spotify account hijacking](https://engineering.atspotify.com/2013/06/18/creative-usernames/)